 Noticeable skin changes

 wavebreakmedia/ShutterstockMen over 50 are about twice as likely as women to develop and die from skin cancer; young men account for 40 percent of melanoma cases, but 60 percent of melanoma deaths, according to the Skin Cancer Foundation.
 Why?
 A study by the National Sun Protection Advisory Council found that men spend more time in the sun than women and are less likely to wear sunscreen; men also have less hair covering their scalp and ears, two areas where they tend to develop cancer.
-Also, traditionally men visit the doctor less often than women do, so their cancers may not be caught as early.
-It's easy to miss the early warning signs of skin cancer, says Rich Wender, MD, chief cancer control officer for the American Cancer Society.
+Also, traditionally men visit the doctor less often than women do, so their skin cancers may not be caught as early (especially these signs of skin cancer that aren't on your skin.)
+It's easy to miss the early warning signs of cancer in men, says Rich Wender, MD, chief cancer control officer for the American Cancer Society.
 “Many people think freckles, moles, or a darker age spot is just like the others they’ve had,” he explains.
 If you notice a mole getting darker, larger, or becoming raised, get it checked.
 With melanoma, spots are often irregularly shaped (not round), significantly darker in color, or even two distinctly different colors within one spot, he says.
 “Melanoma is far less common than other skin cancers, but has the potential to be more deadly,” says Dr. Wender.
 “However, many melanomas have a long period where they’re not invasive and easy to cure, as long as they’re caught early.”
 Here are some essential facts about skin cancer that you need to know.

 Sores or pain in your mouth

 vchal/ShutterstockA cold sore that heals is probably nothing to worry about, nor is a toothache that goes away after a trip to the dentist.
 But if you notice sores that don’t heal, pain that sticks around, white or red patches on the gums or tongue, and any swelling or numbness of the jaw, it could be a sign of some mouth cancers.
 Men who smoke or use chewing tobacco have an increased risk of developing mouth cancer, says Dr. Markman.
 “More men smoke than women.
-Smokers and users of chewing tobacco need to be far more concerned with sores in their mouth that do not heal quickly, compared to non smokers,” he says.
-Trying to quit smoking?
-We've got over 20 different techniques to try.
+Smokers and users of chewing tobacco need to be far more concerned with sores in their mouth that do not heal quickly, compared to non-smokers,” he says.
+Use these 23 tricks to quit smoking for good.

 Blood in your stool

 Brian A Jackson/ShutterstockIt could be hemorrhoids or something benign—but it could also be a symptom of colon cancer.
-Routine screening typically starts at age 50, but cases are becoming more common in younger adults, which is why it’s important to see a doctor for any suspicious symptoms.
+Routine screening typically starts at age 50, but cases are becoming more common in younger adults, which is why it’s important to see a doctor for any suspicious symptoms that could turn out to be signs of cancer in men.
 “It’s easy to dismiss it as hemorrhoids or constipation, and if the problem comes and goes, people reassure themselves that nothing’s wrong, especially younger people,” says Dr. Wender.
 “But blood in a bowel movement is never normal, so get it checked out.”

 Stomach pain or nausea